wabicai/onekey-docs/connect-to-software/README.md

-# Connect to OneKey
+---
+slug: /dapp
+---

+# dApp Integration (Injected Provider)

 This section focuses on connecting to OneKey using the injected EIP‑1193 provider.
 No extra SDK is required for the web — detect and call the provider directly.

 ## Recommended

-- JavaScript (EIP‑1193, pure web):
+- Web (Injected Provider):
   - Prefer `window.$onekey.ethereum`; fall back to `window.ethereum` as needed
   - Multi‑chain; see per‑chain sections for signing/transactions/events (ETH, BTC, Solana, NEAR, Nostr, WebLN)